christinaWyllie/PremisesPal/README.md

 grant all privileges on `PremisesPal`.* to 'seng401'@'localhost';

 # Running:
-To run the program on local host use: node public/index.js
+To run the program on local host use: node public/index.js (on port 3000)

 # Link to deployed website:
 http://ec2-3-15-178-47.us-east-2.compute.amazonaws.com:3000/